 When CRC is attached to a PRDCH or PDRCH transmission,

-When the block size is ≤ X bits, CRC-6 is used.
-Otherwise, when the block size is > X bits, CRC-16 is used.
-Down-selections from the following for X considering the balance of overhead and probability of undetected error:
+When the number of information bits is ≤ X bits, CRC-6 is used.
+Otherwise, when the number of information bits is > X bits, CRC-16 is used.
+Down-selection by RAN1#120bis from the following for X considering the balance of overhead and probability of undetected error:

 Alt.
 1: 24